For this topic of discussion we are interested in Deref and DerefMut traits for the smart pointer types Box and Rc.

 When reading data, we can pass in different types to the read method call and there won't be any type mismatch issues because those types will be coerced into the correct slice type.

-Consider the example below where the buffer is passed as mutable reference to a slice as indicated by the [..]
+Consider the example below where the buffer is passed as mutable reference to a slice as indicated by the [..].
+This is the type as defined by the read method:

 use std::io;